RedDot-3ND7355/MPO-GPU-FIX/README.md

 What this tool does:
 - Checks your GPU Name in use
 - Checks your GPU Driver version
-- Toggles ULPS/MPO/TDR/HAGS via the Registry
+- Toggles ULPS/MPO/TDR/HAGS/SHADER CACHE via the Registry
 - Gracefully Reboots your pc
 - Download redirects to your brand's support page for latest drivers